ariscript/www/content/about.md

 freedom to see how the programs they use work.
 I strive to make all my publicly available code free to use.

 I'm currently open to be hired for co-op!
-If you're an employer and want to see my resumé, find a way to get in contact with me.
+The public version of my resumé can be found right [on my website](/resume)!
+Remember that it's designed for PDF export and not to be looked at in a browser.
+If you're an employer and want to see the real deal, please contact me privately.